Sdong23/visualization/02_activities/assignments/assignment_3 - excel.md

     > Who is your intended audience?
     Public.
     > What information or message are you trying to convey with your visualization?
-    How many schools are there for a specific type, eg. region.
+    How many schools are there for a specific type, eg. region and credit.
     > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?
     Clear and easy to understand.
 Use proper title and label and different colors.
 I also included multiple plot styles.
     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?